CesaHub00/API-Wiki-death/README.md

 ## Project "Parsing Wikipedia: wiki-death dataset"
-Program to build a database (in json) with the Wikipedia's API for all the famous deaths from 1992 to 2022.
+Algorithm to build a database (in json) with the Wikipedia's API for all the famous deaths from 1992 to 2022.

 The database will contain:
 - Death date